gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python (Part 2).md

 1#tuple (*nrows*, *ncols*, *index*) or int#tuple|int|tuple(*nrows*, *ncols*, *index*) 1#list of floats#Sequence[floats]
 1#2-tuple of func, or `Transform` with an inverse.#2-tuple of func|Transform with an inverse.
 ```

 Our crude normalizer hasn't done too badly; the bulk of these types make sense and many of them are usable as is.
-Others are clear enough that we could come up with an alternative to map them to.
+Others are clear enough that we could easily come up with an alternative to map them to.

 There's definitely some near the end of the list where we are messing up; I'll look at those in more detail later and see how we can tweak normalization.
 A typical cause is when my current limitation of only being able to handle one literal or tuple in a type description is violated, either by multiple of these on a line or cases where they may be nested.

-Nonetheless, you can see that there are only a little over 300 lines in this map file; considering how long it would take to hand-correct all the types individually and turn them into annotations, versus editing this file and automatically inserting them, this approach should pay off.
+Nonetheless, you can see that there are only a little over 200 lines in this map file; considering how long it would take to hand-correct all the types individually and turn them into annotations, versus editing this file and automatically inserting them, this approach should pay off.

 ## Next Time

+That's enough for one day; in subsequent posts I will look at:

+- improving the normalization; there's some easy low-hanging fruit that can be addressed with little risk
+- collecting a mapping for a whole package at a time instead of a single module
+- maintaining persistent map files, a general and ones that are package-specific.
+For example, something like `float` would go in the general mapping file, while `list[Line2D]` would go in a `matplotlib` mapping file.
+Once we have these, we can check if a type already exists in the general mapping file, or the one for that package, and if so, we can omit it from the output.
+Then we only have to update what is left.
+This will make it easier to maintain stubs when new versions of a package are released.
-That's enough for one day; next time I will look at improving the normalization, collecting a mapping for a whole package, and, finally, applying the types in the mapping file to our stubs.
+- applying the types in the various mapping files to our stubs.